Background on the Local Control and Accountability Plan

 2020 Budget Overview for Parents

 School districts receive funding from different sources: state funds under the Local Control Funding Formula (LCFF), other state funds, local funds, and federal funds.
-The public can view the Budget Overview for Parents for the 2019-2020 school year by clicking here.
+The public can view the Budget Overview for Parents for the 2019-2020 school year.
 Adoption occurred at the December 14, 2020, regular Board meeting.

 Due to ongoing COVID-19 school closures, school districts across California have made substantial changes to their plans for the 2020-2021 school year.
 Each school district adopted a Learning Continuity and Attendance Plan before September 30, 2020, that described how it was providing continuity for its educational programs and services, including: